Solid-state relay

 3. Panel or DIN rail mounting

-4. Quiet operation
+4. Silent operation

-5. Accurate and reliable
+5. Precision and reliability

 6. Low electromagnetic emissions